babevm/babevm/docs/index.md

 ## data types

 ANSI C defines standard data types, but, their size is not constant between platforms.
 Java requires a series of datatypes that are of a known size.
 To that end, part of the platform porting process is to provide platform specific types that match the Java types.
 The VM also uses those types in it own code.
-You'll not see `int` or `long` types in the code but their VM / Java types.
+You'll not see many `int` or `long` types in the code but their VM / Java types.
 Refer to [portability](./portability.md) for more info.

 ## The runtime Java lib

 Associated with this VM code is the core runtime classes.
 These are Java classes in the [https://github.com/babevm/runtime](https://github.com/babevm/runtime) repo.
 Babe VM needs these classes to run.
 Those classes are specific to this VM and no other.
-There are many touchpoints between a VM and its runtime classes where the VM knows some stuff about the classes, and the classes know stuff about the VM - they are bound.
+There are many touch points between a VM and its runtime classes where the VM knows some stuff about the classes, and the classes know stuff about the VM - they are bound.
 This is normal - even the current Java open JDK does the same - the VM and the classes work together.

 In order to be able to run this VM, the runtime ('rt') repo will need to be pulled and built (using the maven build provided in that repo).
 The build produces a `rt-<version>.jar` file as well as an uncompressed folder of compiled classes.